Kristolyn Lloyd (Medusa )

 Shayla is a performer, writer, dramaturg, tarot reader, and amateur horticulturist based in Cleveland, OH.
 She is focused on creating and developing stories with a spiritual, intersectional, and trauma informed perspective that uplift BIPOC voices.
 Her goal is to create work that facilitates radical community based healing.
 She is currently working on a project using the divine feminine as a framework to talk about radical pleasure and the ways in which joy and reception are integral to liberation.
 She has served as a reader for several theaters and festivals and works freelance as an editor for stageplays, screenplays, and manuscripts.

-Frank is a multi-faceted theater artist, with acting and directing credits off-Broadway and in regional theater…in addition to producing cast albums and new musical demos.
-Together with his husband, Matt Castle, they have orchestrated more than 30 shows, including Scotland, PA (Roundabout), Into the Woods (Roundabout/Fiasco), Found (Atlantic, Philadelphia), Chick Flick, the Musical (off-Broadway), Once Upon a Mattress (Transport Group), A Dog Story (Off-Broadway), Disney Beauty and the Beast (Disney Cruise Line), The Elf on the Shelf and American Girl Live!
+Matt and Frank are multi-faceted theater artists.
+Together they have orchestrated more than 30 shows, including Scotland, PA (Roundabout), Into the Woods (Roundabout/Fiasco), Found (Atlantic, Philadelphia), Chick Flick, the Musical (off-Broadway), Once Upon a Mattress (Transport Group), A Dog Story (Off-Broadway), Disney Beauty and the Beast (Disney Cruise Line), The Elf on the Shelf and American Girl Live!
 (Mills Entertainment), Up and Away (Pittsburgh CLO), String (Village Theatre), Kris Kringle (Town Hall, Proctors), The Donner Party and A Little Princess (Sacramento); many new works for Theatreworks/USA, Kennedy Center, George Street Playhouse.
 They have written concert orchestrations for BC/EFA and a diverse range of performers: from Carole King, Randy Newman, Aloe Blacc and Randy Rainbow to Broadway stars Beth Leavel, Cynthia Erivo, and Kristin Chenoweth.

 Evan Bernardin Productions (General Management)